telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

         });
     });

+### Adjust Grid layout on page zoom

+When a web page is zoomed, the browser will change the size of all page content, except the scrollbars.
+This will lead to misalignments between the header and data area in Grids with scrolling enabled.

+In order to adjust the layout, execute the following code on `window.resize`:

+###### Example

+    var grid = $('#GridID').data('kendoGrid');
+    grid.thead.closest(".k-grid-header").css("padding-right", kendo.support.scrollbar(true));

+If the Grid is in RTL mode use padding-left instead of padding-right.

 ### Virtual Scrolling

 Virtual scrolling is an alternative to paging.
 When enabled, the Grid loads data from the remote data source as the user scrolls vertically.